 If the CBD product has been recommended by your doctor, they will set the CBD rate for you.
 But you should still buy from a retailer that can show you laboratory analysis of the product.

 With so much information out there about what cannabis products are the best, it can be hard to know what to choose.
 It’s interesting because not everyone reacts the same way to the same strain and percentage of CBD found in products.
 Pay attention to what the desired effect is and if you are able to achieve it as you embark on your beginner’s journey of using cannabis.
 Information is the key to having a great experience.

 MaryJane Farmer’s Last Word

 If you don’t know the source of your marijuana, and especially if it is a processed product like THC oil or a consumable, then best to avoid it altogether.
 Dry weed in it’s natural (bud) state is probably the safest way to get your weed–grow it yourself if you can, but definitely process it yourself.
-In the Guides and FAQs section, I put several articles detailing how to process cannabis for various purposes.
+In the Guides section, I put several articles detailing how to process cannabis for various purposes.
 Read them and heed them please!
 We don’t need people giving weed a bad name by using adulterated products with left-over insecticides or poisonous preservatives added.